chrisraff/Arduino-Serial-Images/README.md

 # Arduino Serial Images

 Sends images over serial to an arduino to be displayed on neopixels.
+The arduino sketch uses the [FastLED library](https://github.com/FastLED/FastLED) to draw to the neopixels as opposed to the Adafruit one, so you'll need to install that if you don't have it.
+It can be installed from inside the Arduino IDE.

 The python serial writer demo requires the library [pySerial](https://pyserial.readthedocs.io/en/latest/index.html) to communicate over serial, and the library [tqdm](https://tqdm.github.io/) to monitor the frame rate.